-Whenever you post a link in social media or send it to someone via email, you can choose to add a special query parameter to the link.
+Whenever you post a link in social media, paid advertising or send it in an email newsletter, you can choose to add a special query parameter to the link.
 When for instance

 ?ref=<value> query parameter is present, Plausible Analytics will show it as the referral source.

-yourdomain.com, anyone who clicks on it would fall within the "no referrer" category.
+yourdomain.com, anyone who clicks on it would fall within the "Direct / None" referral source.